-Educational Leadership, Ed.S (41 sem. hrs.)
+Educational Leadership, Ed.S (41 sem. hrs.) available in traditional and online formats

 The Education Specialist Degree in the Administration Track is designed to meet the needs of the educational professionals seeking either a higher level of licensure in school administration or an entry-level licensure in school administration that builds on an existing AA licensure in another area of professional education.